Triple the Triton – Jim Hodges T150 Cafe Racer

 “To us, a Triton should have a Norton featherbed frame, a Triumph engine (hence the name) and it should run drum brakes and not disc brakes.
 This is for two reasons.
 Firstly disc brakes were not around in the ’50s and ’60s and visually they look totally wrong on a traditional Triton.
 Secondly, a disc brake set up on a 1950s frame would be in my opinion dangerous.
 Modern disk brakes will put undue stress on the featherbed’s headstock which is very flimsy compared to headstock arrangement on a modern bike.

 My Triton had to be quick and light, and it had to be safe, reliable, handle well and be good looking.
 In practical terms, lightness costs less than increasing horsepower.
 So I set about reducing weight on the engine by getting rid of the heavy clutch and chain drive system which weighed over 10Kg.
 The frame itself is a lightweight Manx Norton featherbed.
 The front and rear hubs are Magnesium alloy as are the yokes.
-The tanks and tail units are traditionally styled handmade aluminum items.”
+The tanks and tail units are traditionally styled handmade aluminum items.
+The tail was shaped by the guys at Made in Metal using my own design.”

 “The motor itself is mildly tuned with Megacycle cams, 10:1 compression Omega pistons, Carrillo rods lightweight crank, uprated oil pump, dry clutch, and a belt drive.
 For the electrics, we went with central spark plugs head and a Pazon ignition.
 Gearing is handled by a Quaife 5 speed gearbox and three 30mm carbs feed the cylinders.
 All that and a set of billet alloy 850cc barrels resulted in a dyno figure of 80bhp at the wheel.